-FMO defines the Dutch State, its subsidiaries, associates, Government funds, the Management Board (MB) and Supervisory Board (SB) as related parties.
+FMO defines the Dutch Government, FMO's subsidiaries, associates, the Management Board (MB) and Supervisory Board (SB) as related parties.

-The Dutch State holds 51% of FMO’s share capital.
+The Dutch Government holds 51% of FMO’s share capital.
 The remaining 49% is held by commercial banks and other private investors.
-In 2005 FMO received its last contribution to the development fund from the Dutch State.
-FMO has a guarantee provision from the State, which is detailed in section ‘additional information’.
+In 2005 FMO received its last contribution to the development fund from the Dutch Government.
+FMO has a guarantee provision from the Government, which is detailed in section ‘additional information’.

-FMO manages several government funds and programs at the risk and expense of the Dutch State.
+FMO manages several government funds and programs at the risk and expense of the Dutch Government.
 Below is a description of the various funds and programs:

-In our role of fund manager for the assets under management we hold current account positions with State funds.
+In our role of program manager for the assets under management, we hold current account positions with State funds.
 The balances of those current account positions are disclosed under Note 2 and Note 14